 High unemployment figures cause desperation and that desperation can drive drug use.
 Drug abuse and addiction then can either drive the drug user into crimes to support his or her habit, or wind the person up in jail due to an arrest for sales or possession of drugs.
 Out of the 170,000 people in jail in Iran, 68,000 are there for drug trafficking and 32,000 are these because they are addicts.

 People Need Hope of Drug Addiction Recovery

-Narconon brings hope to people around the world, with its drug addiction treatment program and its drug education curriculum.
-In forty countries, citizens are using these two programs to help others recover from the ravages of addiction, or to help them avoid drug and alcohol use at all.
-People need to know that there is a way to recover from these dangerous problems and then they can hope for a brighter future for all.
+Narconon brings hope to people around the world, with its drug addiction treatment program.
+In some forty locations around the world, citizens are recovering from the ravages of addiction.
+People need to know that there is a way to recover from addiction and that they can hope for a brighter future.

 Narconon Drug Information Department